 The monasteries have been on the UNESCO World Heritage List since 1997.
 Arnedo is a pre-Roman city founded by the Celts in the latter part of the Stone Age.
 The hilltop site that protected the town can still be visited.
 In the 8th century AD, Arnedo was the capital of one of the 26 Moorish provinces.
 Today it is a beautiful place to visit.
 Moreover, it is close to some nature reserves of La Rioja and the town of Enciso, the city where more than 1400 dinosaur tracks have been found.

 The seven excavations can be visited free of charge.
 A park that should not be missed is the beautiful Sierra de Cebollera nature reserve.
 Here you will find impressive mountain landscapes, dense Mediterranean forest, unique animal species and mountain streams with waterfalls.

 Plaza del Mercado

-A cosy square with arcades, bars and terraces.
+A cosy square in Logrono with arcades, bars and terraces.
 Here stands the cathedral Santa Maria de la Redonda (15th / 18th century), which name still reminds of the original round construction with a baroque tower.
 Inside beautifully carved altars.

 Nearby is the 12th century Iglesia de San Bartolomé church with its Mudejar style tower and Gothic-Romanesque portal, one of the most essential examples in the Rioja.
 The church may have been part of the city’s defences, of which only a small portion has been preserved.